orchid00/2018-08-06-ICTP/index.md

   Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with a
+  <strong>Requirements:</strong> Participants are those selected to attend the CODATA-RDA School of Research Data Science foundation school.
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed
+	Computers will be available for participants at the venue, but if you like you can bring your laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.).
+Please make sure you have adecuate administrative privileges on your device to be able to install software.
+The specific software that needs to be installed is listed
   <a href="#setup">below</a>).
-They are also required to abide by
+Participants should be freindly and respectful to everyone, please see our code of conduct for details.
   {% if page.carpentry == "swc" %}
   Software Carpentry's
   {% elsif page.carpentry == "dc" %}